loglob/olspy/README.md

 `WEB_API_PASSWORD` can be used to bypass authentication checks and should be a hard-to-guess password.

-If you don't use a reverse proxy, using a more restrictive IP than 0.0.0.0 may be smart.
+If you don't use a reverse proxy, using something more restrictive than 0.0.0.0 would be advised.